zero-emission/Eurorack/4x3Matrix/readme.txt

 The mixer is DC coupled, so can be used for both CV and audio.

-Some examples:
+Please double check IC orientation: TL072 pin 1 is down, TL074 pin 1 is up (Skewed side of the IC) Some examples:

 - Mix four cv signals to three different outputs